Tutorial level: basic HTML and CSS

 - Identify the CSS selector used to style the element.

 The post titles themselves are HTML headings so we will have to open the containers to find the heading tag.
-Once you identify the element, you will see it’s CSS styling in the right side of the Developer Tools area.
-You will see a live visual representation for each change you make in the element settings.
+Once you identify the element, you will see it’s CSS styling on the right side of the Developer Tools area.
+You will see a live visual representation of each change you make in the element settings.